-The Management Information Systems (MIS) Program aims to produce well-rounded business oriented graduates who can contribute significantly in the management, planning, design and implementation of information systems.
+The Management Information Systems (MIS) specialization aims to produce well-rounded business oriented graduates who can contribute significantly in the management, planning, design, and implementation of information systems.

-The Management Information Systems Program is designed to develop the students' critical thinking and understanding of MIS theories and practices, to advance their business and technical aptitude to improve their proficiency to use information systems for business process improvement and innovation, and to develop their ability to contribute to the decision making process information sharing.
+The Management Information Systems specialization is designed to develop the students' critical thinking and understanding of MIS theories and practices, to advance their business and technical aptitude to improve their proficiency to use information systems for business process improvement and innovation and to develop their ability to contribute to the decision making process information sharing.

 As a result of completing this program, students should be able to: